-For quickening the validation of the SSL certificate of high traffic websites to accomplish the validation of the real-time online SSL certificate status, HiPKI RCA supports the operation of OCSP stapling.
+In order to speed up and instantly complete the verification of the TLS/SSL certificates status of high-traffic websites, HiPKI RCA supports the operation of OCSP stapling.

 4.9.12.
 Special Requirements Related to Key Compromise

 HiPKI RCA shall state key compromise as the reason for certificates revocation in the CARLs posted by HiPKI RCA if a private key of a subordinate CA or Cross-Certified CA has been compromised.